HolySage1/MemesWar/README.md

 query_id=xxx or user=xxxx

-## Run the tool using the command:
+## To gain maximally, run the tool twice a day (preferably morning and evening) to clear all tasks and get airdrop points.
+Use the command:

 noproxy:
 `./zplay.sh`